 In 2021, Katarina was nominated by ‘Social Awards Slovakia’ among 15 most influential personalities in the category Public Health.

-Unleashing the power of the Mind & body
+the power of the Mind and body

-Ocean exploration & Sustainability
+Ocean exploration and Sustainability

-Katarina offers pro bono educational presentations for children in primary schools with focus on sustainable development and especially ocean ecosystems, climate change, biodiversity loss and plastic pollution.
+Katarina offers pro bono educational presentations for children in primary schools with focus on sustainable development and ocean ecosystems, climate change, biodiversity loss and plastic pollution.
 She raises the awareness about sustainability during her speeches for adults as well.

 Katarina is the founder of boutique sport club offering freediving courses for general public and team building for companies.
-The Kyanos Club, is based in Slovakia but organise private ocean expedition and freediving seminars around the world, bringing people closer to nature.
+The Kyanos Club, is based in Slovakia but organise private ocean expedition and freediving seminars around the world, bringing people closer to the nature.